sczyh30/vertx-kue/docs/en/doc-en.md

 Hi, welcome back to the Vert.x Blueprint tutorial series~ In this tutorial, we are going to use Vert.x to develop a message based application - Vert.x Kue (the name is from the Node.js version Kue).
-Vert.x Kue priority job queue backed by *Redis*.
+Vert.x Kue is a priority job queue backed by *Redis*.

 ## Message system in Vert.x